studiowebux/restcli/docs/guides/tui-mode.md

 | `R`      | Rename file              |
 | `r`      | Refresh file list        |
 | `Ctrl+P` | MRU (most recently used) |

+**Request Cancellation**: Press `Esc` while a request is in progress to cancel it.
+Works for both regular and streaming requests.

 ### Creating Files